 The Goal of Icebreakers

 Icebreakers engage the group in early conversation within their individual comfort zones.
 Most participants appreciate beginning a meeting or training session with quiet laughter and the chance to share something about themselves in a comfortable, supportive environment.

 Customize the Questions

-You can customize the icebreakers so that participant responses lead directly into the topic or subject matter of the meeting.
+You can customize the icebreakers so that participant responses lead directly to the topic or subject matter of the meeting.
 For example, if the meeting is focused on building an organization's culture, you might ask your participants to describe the aspect of your current culture that they appreciate the most.

 Icebreakers for Getting to Know Each Other